About the CEEH

 Background & Funding

 Founded in 1995 under the leadership of Dr. David Eaton, The Center for Ecogenetics and Environmental Health (CEEH) strives to understand and communicate how genetic factors influence human susceptibility to environmental health risks.
 Researchers affiliated with the Center focus on the biochemical and molecular mechanisms underlying human variability in response to environmental exposures.
-The Center fosters collaborations between a large network of investigators working in toxicology, molecular biology, genetics, and environmental epidemiology, and includes a well established Community Outreach and Ethics Core (COEC) that has been serving K-12 students, science educators, and the general public for over twelve years.
+The Center fosters collaborations between a large network of investigators working in toxicology, molecular biology, genetics, and environmental epidemiology, and includes a well established Community Outreach and Ethics Core (COEC) that has been serving K-12 educators, community groups, and the general public for over seventeen years.

 The purpose of the CEEH is to provide an administrative infrastructure and technical support to foster multidisciplinary collaborations between researchers.
 To this end, the Center is organized into six Areas of Research Emphasis (AREs).
 For the sake of clarity, faculty members affiliated with the Center are assigned to the ARE that most closely represents their primary area of research interest, although many have interests that cut across the various areas.
 Detailed descriptions of the AREs can be found under “Research Areas” on the navigation menu.